 Here’s a baby name with ties to Ray Bradbury, Alfred Hitchcock, and decapitation!
 What fun.

-The name is Thedy, and it appeared for the first and only time on the Social Security Administration’s baby name list in 1964:
+The name is Thedy, and it appeared for the first and only time in the U.S. baby name data in 1964:

 - 1965: unlisted

 - 1964: 10 baby girls named Thedy [debut]

 It came from Thedy Sue Hill, a character in an early 1964 episode of the The Alfred Hitchcock Hour called “The Jar.”
 The episode aired on Valentine’s day, actually, which is ironic given the content…

 The story is set in Louisiana, and the protagonist is Thedy Sue’s husband, Charlie, who goes to a carnival and purchases a large jar containing a weird, fleshy mass submersed in murky fluid.

 Thedy Sue — a “cunning, self-involved young wife” who has been unfaithful to Charlie — insists that Charlie get rid of the jar.
 He refuses, as the jar has “brought him notoriety and respect in the community.
 People come from miles to gather in his parlor and look at the jar and the obscure contents which represent something different to each of them.”

 Fed-up Thedy goes back to the carnival to learn what’s really inside the jar.
 Turns out, not much — a wire frame, paper, doll parts, etc.

 But does this stop a humiliated Charlie from continuing to displaying the jar for his neighbors?
 Nope.
 But the next time they gather to start at the fleshy mass inside, guess what they see: